armomu/vue-material-admin/README.en.md

 </div>

-vue-material-admin It is a free open source mid-backend template based on `Vuetify`.
-Using `Vue3`, `Vite`, `TypeScript` and other technology stacks, on the basis of `Material` design specifications and `Vuetify` basic components, continue to build and develop upwards, which can be used as a project startup template, and can also be used as a learning reference.
-The project will continue to be updated, If you have any suggestions for improvement and optimization, please ask [issues](https://github.com/jaywoow/vue-material-admin/issues)
+Vue Material Admin is a free and open source mid-backend template based on `Vuetify`.
+Using `Vue3`, `Vite`, `Pinia`, `TypeScript`, `PWA` and other technology stacks, in [Material Design](https://m3.material.io/) design specifications and `Vuetify` basic components Based on the above, continue to build and develop upwards, which can be used as a project startup template, and can also be used as a learning reference.
+The project continues to be updated

 ## Function Support
 | PWA      | I18n | Mobile devices | Dark theme |